tarbs/AWS-dynamic-DNS/README.md

 ##TODO

+* Update security group handling to be specific to a specified DNS alias (current behaviour is that all security groups update with any DNS alias updates)
 * Add some simple Dynamic DNS client utils for different platforms.
 * A whole bunch of bulletproofing for each API call.